AdobeDocs/experience-manager-learn.en/help/dispatcher-tutorial/chapter-2.md

 >[!NOTE]
 >
->Actually, you are building kind of a Content Distribution Network (CDN) with that approach – so you should consider buying an off-the-shelf CDN solution innstead of building one yourself.
+>Actually, you are building kind of a Content Distribution Network (CDN) with that approach – so you should consider buying an off-the-shelf CDN solution instead of building one yourself.
 Building and maintaining a custom CDN is no trivial task.

 #### Horizontal Scaling